seedifferently/pyramid_assetmutator/docs/index.rst

 Usage
 -----

-Once you have configured your mutators, you can use one of the provided view helper methods in your templates to reference (with Pyramid's `asset specification`_ syntax) and "mutate" (if needed) an asset.
+Once you have included the module and configured your mutators, you will then be able to call one of the following view helper methods in your templates to *reference* (with Pyramid's `asset specification`_ syntax) and *"mutate"* (if needed) an asset:

-Four view helper methods are provided depending on your desired results:

 .. automodule:: pyramid_assetmutator
   :noindex:

-    .. autofunction:: assetmutator_url
+.. autoclass:: AssetMutator
   :noindex:

-    .. autofunction:: assetmutator_path
-        :noindex:

-    .. autofunction:: assetmutator_source
-        :noindex:

-    .. autofunction:: assetmutator_assetpath
-        :noindex:
+  :members:

 .. _asset specification: http://pyramid.readthedocs.org/en/latest/glossary.html#term-asset-specification